maltehedderich/blog/docs/posts/tabular_q_learning.md

 ## Prerequisites

-To follow along with this blog post, you should have a basic understanding of Reinforcement Learning.
-If you are new to Reinforcement Learning, I would recommend you to check out this [blog post](https://towardsdatascience.com/reinforcement-learning-101-e24b50e1d292).

-Furthermore, if you want to follow along with the code, you should have a basic understanding of Python.
-We will use the following libraries in this blog post:
+For the code examples, we will use Python 3.11.
+The code is available in a [Jupyter Notebook](https://github.com/maltehedderich/blog/blob/main/notebooks/tabular_q_learning.ipynb).
+The following libraries are required:

 - [Gym](https://gym.openai.com/) - OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 - [NumPy](https://numpy.org/) - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

-## Understanding Q-Learning
+## Q-Learning - The Algorithm

-### Algorithm

 **1. Initialize the Q-table with zeros.**
-To initialize the Q-table, we need to know the number of states and actions.
-Let's consider a simple game of tic-tac-toe.

-In this game, the states would be the different possible configurations of the tic-tac-toe board.
-Since the board is a 3x3 grid and each cell can be in one of three states (empty, X, or O), there are 3^9 = 19,683 possible states.
+The Q-table initialization requires knowledge of the number of states and actions.
+For instance, in a simple game of tic-tac-toe, the states represent the various possible configurations of the tic-tac-toe board.
+Given that the board is a 3x3 grid with each cell capable of being empty, X, or O, there are $3^9 = 19.683$ potential states.

-The actions would be the different possible moves a player can make.
-In any given state, a player can place their mark in any empty cell.
-So, the number of actions in any given state can range from 1 (if there's only one empty cell left) to 9 (if the board is empty).
+The actions, on the other hand, represent the various moves a player can make.
+Depending on the state, a player can place their mark in any empty cell.
+Therefore, the number of actions per state can vary from 1 (if only one empty cell remains) to 9 (if the board is empty).

 **2. Explore the environment by taking a random action.**
-In the beginning, we don't know which action is the best action to take in a given state.
-So, we take a random action and observe the reward and the next state.
-We then update the Q-table using the Bellman Equation.
+Initially, the best action to take in a given state is unknown.
+Therefore, a random action is taken, and the reward and subsequent state are observed.
+The Q-table is then updated using the Bellman Equation.

-We have to balance `exploration` (taking random actions) and `exploitation` (taking the best action).
-We do this by using an `exploration rate`.
-The exploration rate is the probability that the agent will explore the environment by taking a random action.
-The exploration rate is initialized to 1, meaning that the agent will always explore the environment by taking a random action.
-The exploration rate is then decayed over time.
-This means that the agent will explore the environment less and less as it learns more about the environment.
+A balance between `exploration` (taking random actions) and `exploitation` (taking the best action) is maintained using an `exploration rate`.
+This rate represents the probability of the agent exploring the environment through a random action.
+Initially set to 1, the exploration rate ensures the agent always explores the environment randomly.
+Over time, this rate decays, leading to less exploration as the agent learns more about the optimal action-selection policy.

 **3. Update the Q-table using the Bellman Equation.**
-The Bellman Equation is the core of Q-Learning.
-It is a recursive equation that calculates the Q-value for a state-action pair.
+The Bellman Equation, central to Q-Learning, is a recursive equation that calculates the Q-value for a state-action pair.
 The equation is as follows:

-$$Q(S,A) = Q(S,A) + \alpha * [R(S,A) + \gamma * \max Q(S',a) - Q(S,A)]$$
+$$Q(S,A) = (1-\alpha) * Q(S,A) + \alpha * [R(S,A) + \gamma * \max_{a'} Q(S',a')]$$

-where,
+Here,

-- $Q(S,A)$ is the Q-value for the state-action pair.
-It is the quality of the action in the given state.
+- $Q(S,A)$ is the Q-value for the state-action pair, representing the expected future reward for taking action A in state S.
-- $\alpha$ is the learning rate.
-It determines how much the newly acquired information overrides the existing information.
-This is a value between 0 and 1.
-A value of 0 means that the Q-values are never updated, while a value of 1 means that the Q-values are instantly updated.
+- $\alpha$ is the learning rate, dictating how much the new information will override the existing information.
+This value ranges between 0 and 1, where 0 means the Q-values are never updated, and 1 means the Q-values are completely replaced by the new information.
-- $R(S,A)$ is the reward for the state-action pair.
-It is the immediate reward for taking the action in the given state.
+- $R(S,A)$ is the immediate reward for taking action A in state S.
 - $\gamma$ is the discount factor.
 It determines how much importance we give to future rewards.
 This is a value between 0 and 1.
-A value of 0 means that we only consider the immediate reward, while a value of 1 means that we consider future rewards with equal importance to immediate rewards.
+A value of 0 means that we only consider the immediate reward, while a value of 1 means that we consider future rewards with equal importance as immediate rewards.
-- $S'$ is the next state.
-It is the state we transition to after taking the action in the given state.
+- $S'$ is the next state, which is the state we transition to after taking the action A in state S.
+- $\max_{a'} Q(S',a')$ is the maximum Q-value over all possible actions $a'$ in the next state $S'$.
+This represents the best expected future reward after we have taken the current action and moved to the next state.

 **4. Repeat steps 2 and 3 until the Q-table converges.**
-The Q-table converges when the Q-values stop changing.
-This means that the Q-values have converged to the optimal Q-values.
-The optimal Q-values are the Q-values that give us the optimal action-selection policy.
-The optimal action-selection policy is the policy that gives us the maximum reward.
+The Q-table converges when the Q-values cease to change, indicating that the Q-values have converged to the optimal Q-values.
+These optimal Q-values provide the optimal action-selection policy, which in turn yields the maximum reward.

 ## Implementation

-We will implement Q-Learning to play the [Frozen Lake](https://gymnasium.farama.org/environments/toy_text/frozen_lake/) game.
-The Frozen Lake game is a grid-world game where the goal is to reach the goal state without falling into a hole.
-The game is played on a 4x4 grid-world.
-The grid-world has four types of cells:
+We'll apply Q-Learning to the [Frozen Lake](https://gymnasium.farama.org/environments/toy_text/frozen_lake/) game.
+This grid-world game requires the player to reach the goal without falling into a hole.
+The game is set on a 4x4 grid, with four cell types:

 - S - Start state
 - F - Frozen state
 - H - Hole state
 - G - Goal state

-In each state, the agent can take one of four `actions`:
+The player, or agent, can perform one of four actions in each state:

 - Left
+- Down
 - Right
 - Up
-- Down

-The agent receives a `reward` of 1 for reaching the goal state and a reward of 0 for all other states.
+The agent earns a reward of 1 for reaching the goal state and 0 for all other states.

-The amount of states and actions in this game is small enough to be able to use a tabular approach.
-Each field in the grid-world is a state.
-This means for a 4x4 grid-world, there are 16 states.
+Given the manageable number of states and actions in this game, we can use a tabular approach.
+Each cell in the grid-world represents a state, so a 4x4 grid-world has 16 states.

-We begin by importing the required libraries.
+First, we import the necessary libraries.

 ```python
 import gymnasium as gym